jeffbarnette/IWS-Features/README.md

 ## Features

 * A fully responsive CRUD web application for viewing and managing feature requests and comments.
-* Uses Django 2.1 and Bootstrap 4.1
+* Uses Django 2.1 and Bootstrap 4.1.
-* Color coded priority level indicators from 1-5+ and handles unknown
+* Color coded priority level indicators from 1-5+ and also handles unknown levels.
-* 100% test coverage
+* Includes sample data in db.json to load into empty SQLite database for testing.

 ## Open Source